Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Stars Betting Insights

-- The Stars have won 43 of their 68 games when listed as a moneyline favorite this season (63.2%).
+- The Stars have gone 43-25 when favored on the moneyline this season.

 Stars vs Kraken Additional Info